A24 (formerly A24 Films) is still pretty much the new kid on the block as far as movie production companies are concerned.

-He's forbidden from accessing the lantern room, and the building begins to creak and tremble with omniscient forces, all while mythological beings wash up on the shore.
+Ephraim is forbidden from accessing the lantern room, and the building begins to creak and tremble with omniscient forces, all while mythological beings wash up on the shore.

 1. Moonlight (2016)

-Inspired by Tarell Alvin McCraney's unpublished play In Moonlight Black Boys Look Blue, the semi-autobiographical movie has been hailed a masterpiece.
+Inspired by Tarell Alvin McCraney's unpublished play In Moonlight Black Boys Look Blue, this semi-autobiographical movie has been hailed a masterpiece.
 Filmed in a triptych structure, Moonlight shows us a sliver of one man's life in three parts: childhood, adolescence, and adulthood.